Dgonza77-Student/Dgonza77-Student/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+I am a dedicated and detail-oriented cybersecurity professional with a strong foundation in computer science and a passion for safeguarding digital ecosystems.
+My journey in technology has fueled my enthusiasm for cybersecurity, and I am eager to apply my skills to roles that encompass Governance, Risk, and Compliance (GRC), Risk Management, or Security Operations.

 ## Skills